UMAprotocol/protocol/README.md

 ./ci/coverage.sh core
 ```

 The full report can be viewed by opening the `core/coverage/index.html` file in a browser.
+The full report can be viewed by opening the `core/coverage/index.html` file in a browser.
+You can also find an online version of our covarge report on [coveralls](https://coveralls.io/builds/30869565).

 ## Style Guide 🕺